 Our portfolio consists of an assortment of securities with the majority being equity-based.
 Other than domestic stocks and mutual funds, the Investment Club also invests internationally, currently holding an emerging markets exchange traded fund.
 In addition, the club also owns bonds and holds a percentage of the portfolio in cash, which is used to buy new assets and to fund the club’s annual field trip to Wall Street.

 The Investment Club meets on Fridays during lunch in the basement of the Simon Economics Center.
-Free pizza and soda is always provided for members in attendance.
+Free pizza and soda are always provided for members in attendance.
 Meetings typically involve an update on the current market, proposals to buy or sell securities, informative presentations, or guest speakers brought in to either educate members in their area of expertise or discuss possible job and internship opportunities.

 Whether you actively participate in making proposals, or just come to learn the fundamentals of investing, you can always count on walking away with having learned at least one thing that will allow you to make money in the future.